-Myth #2: Spraying Alcohol or Chlorine on Your Body Kills Coronaviruses
+Myth 1: Spraying Alcohol or Chlorine on Your Body Kills Coronaviruses

 Some people have taken to spraying their body with chlorine and alcohol for coronavirus prevention.
-While they may be good for disinfecting some surfaces, chlorine and alcohol cannot kill viruses already in your body.
+While these products may be good for disinfecting some surfaces, chlorine and alcohol cannot kill viruses already in your body.
 Spraying them on yourself or clothes can cause harm to your eyes, mouth and other mucous membranes in your body.

-Myth #3: Hand Dryers Kill Human Coronaviruses
+Myth #2: Hand Dryers Kill Human Coronaviruses

 According to the World Health Organization (WHO) hand dryers do not kill human coronaviruses.
 While one of the fundamentals of coronavirus prevention is simply to wash your hands thoroughly throughout the day, hand dryers are not part of the protocol.
 Wash your hands thoroughly with soap and water, for at least 20 seconds to help prevent the spread of COVID-19.

-Myth #4: Ultraviolet Disinfection Lamps Kill Coronaviruses
+Myth #3: Ultraviolet Disinfection Lamps Kill Coronaviruses

 While hospitals and medical facilities use ultraviolet (UV) light to sterilize microbes on surfaces, it is not safe for use on human skin.
 According to WHO, UV light can cause skin irritation and damage.

-Myth #5: Thermal Scanners Detect Coronavirus Infection
+Myth #4: Thermal Scanners Detect Coronavirus Infection